qc16/evrynet-node/deploy/testnet/README.md

     ...
     ```

  6. Now we will get address for 3 nodes.
-Using the content of nodekey file in 3 nodes (Ex: `node_1/data/geth/nodekey`) as Private Key to get Address of each nodes at [myetherwallet](myetherwallet.com)
+Using the content of nodekey1,2,3 files (Ex: `node_1/data/geth/nodekey`) as Private Key to get Address of each nodes at [myetherwallet](myetherwallet.com)
  7. Last step, we need to update `deploy/testnet/nodes/bin/genesis.json` by new address of validators.
  Run `puppeth` and full fill data of your chain.
 Using 3 Addresses we just get from 3 Private Keys above.
     ```shell script